 This course provides an introduction to the concept and use of Failure Mode and Effects Analysis (FMEA) to support improvement work.
-Attendees will learn when to use FMEA, steps to conduct, and how to create and use operational definitions for risk prioritization.
+Attendees will learn when to use FMEA, the steps to conduct, and how to create and use operational definitions for risk prioritization.

 Goal Setting for Project Leaders

 This course provides an introduction to the development of project goals.
-When drafting project charters, it is important to have well drafted goals that align with the overall goals of the department.
+When drafting project charters, it is important to have well-drafted goals that align with the overall goals of the department.
 An overview of organizational goal setting and the importance of cascading goals will be presented.

 The Plan Do Study Act course takes the PDSA methodology from concept to practical implementation.
 The course provides a brief history and overview of the iterative four-step methodology, discusses key concepts of PDSA, and demonstrates the cycle through the use of a hands-on exercise.